Education: Collaborative Approaches to Innovation

 The mission is to improve the quality of life of African Americans living in metropolitan Tucson by promoting philanthropy and strengthening the community through collaboration.
 Its core values are integrity, empowerment, community, diversity and inclusion, and equal opportunity.

 Established in 1980, CFSA provides expertise and skilled guidance to help donors give back in ways that are aligned with their charitable and financial goals.
 Donors establish charitable funds that join hundreds of other funds under one organizational roof and every year, a portion of each fund is used to make grants, scholarships and awards in accordance with each donor’s interests.
 The Board of Trustees oversees the Foundation’s growing community endowment and ensures that donors’ intentions are honored now and forever.

-Nonprofit organizations serving the African American Community here in Pima County are invited to submit grant applications that focus on collaborative, innovative programs designed to improve educational outcomes.
+African American Legacy Fund Grants support collaborative, innovative programs designed to improve educational outcomes.
 AALF understands the definition of education is very broad.
 Examples include, but are not limited to, projects that focus on:

 - Early childhood education

 - Retention strategies to keep children in school

 - Enrichment and other non-traditional opportunities